-A national Saudi Arabian Atomic Regulatory Authority (SAARA) has been set up and will commence activities early in 2014.
+A national Saudi Arabian Atomic Regulatory Authority (SAARA) has been set up to commence activities early in 2014.
 In May 2014 KA-CARE signed an agreement with the Finnish Radiation and Nuclear Safety Authority (STUK) to assist in this by recruiting and training personnel and establishing safety standards.

 A nuclear cooperation agreement with France in early 2011 is likely to energetically advance French interests in the country’s plans.
 A mid-2011 nuclear cooperation agreement with Argentina is evidently related to smaller plants for desalination.
 A November 2011 agreement with South Korea calls for cooperation in nuclear R&D, including building nuclear power plants and research reactors, as well as training, safety and waste management.
 In June 2013 Kepco offered support for the localization of nuclear technology, along with joint research and development of nuclear technologies if Saudi Arabia purchases South Korean reactors.
 A January 2012 agreement with China relates to nuclear plant development and maintenance, research reactors, and the provision of fabricated nuclear fuel.
 A further agreement with CNNC was signed in August 2014.
 KA-CARE said it was negotiating with Russia, Czech Republic, UK and the USA regarding "further cooperation".